fonil/dockerized-php/README.md

 ##### Mocking Date/Time functions

-To allow testing with date and/or time variations, [slope-it/clock-mock](https://github.com/slope-it/clock-mock) is added as dependency into `./src/composer.json`.
+To allow testing with date and/or time variations, [slope-it/clock-mock](https://github.com/slope-it/clock-mock) is added as dependency into `src/composer.json`.

-This library provides a way for mocking the current timestamp used by PHP for \DateTime(Immutable) objects and date/time related functions.
+This library provides a way for mocking the current timestamp used by PHP for `\DateTime(Immutable)` objects and date/time related functions.

 > It requires the [uopz extension](https://github.com/krakjoe/uopz), that is why `Dockerfile` references to it.

 #### Default Application

-Default application just print outs `Class [ App\Providers\Foo ]` from `Foo` final class placed at `./src/app/Providers`.
+Default application just print outs `Class [ App\Providers\Foo ]` from `Foo` final class placed at `src/app/Providers`.

-Default unit test just verifies the class returns the correct namespace and checks the log message.
+Default unit test just verifies the instance returns.

 > This default application has being created as a skeleton and it should be replaced by your business logic.

 ### Available commands

-A *Makefile* is provided with some predefined commands:
+A _Makefile_ is provided with some predefined commands:

 ```bash
 ~/path/to/my-new-project$ make